ZCHmax/url-shortener-server/README.md

 This is the backend of url-shortener-client.

-- run npm install
+- npm install
-- run npm run start
+- npm run start

+At the same time, if we want to have link redirection work, please set nginx.config file.